 \end{claim}

 \begin{proof}[Proof of \cref{cl:cycles:lb:univ}] We may assume $t\ll n^2$.
 Consider a strategy for building $H$.
 Let $B'$ be Builder's graph before obtaining the first copy of $H$.
-We show that the last step in this strategy, namely, the number of edges Builder needs to observe between his last two purchases, is, typically, much larger than $t$.
+We show that at this point, the time it takes Builder to hit an $H$-trap (and hence construct a copy of $H$) is typically much larger than $t$.
 Let $X$ denote the number of $H$-traps at this point.
 Observe that every $H$-trap is a non-edge of $B'$, both whose endpoints are vertices of positive degree.
 Evidently, the number of vertices of positive degree is at most $2b$, thus $X\le 4b^2$.
 Thus, the probability of hitting a trap in $t$ steps is at most $tX/(\binom{n}{2}-t)\preceq tb^2/n^2\ll 1$. \end{proof}